Court overturns Boston Marathon bomber’s death sentence

-A federal appeals court on Friday overturned the death sentence of Dzhokhar Tsarnaev, the man convicted in the 2013 Boston Marathon bombing.
+A federal appeals court on Friday tossed the death sentence of Dzhokhar Tsarnaev, the man convicted in the 2013 Boston Marathon bombing.

-The three-judge panel of the 1st U.S. Circuit Court of Appeals in Boston issued the decision more than six months after arguments were heard in the case.
+A three-judge panel of the 1st U.S. Circuit Court of Appeals ordered a new penalty-phase trial, finding that the judge who oversaw the case didn’t sufficiently vet jurors for biases.

+“But make no mistake: Dzhokhar will spend his remaining days locked up in prison, with the only matter remaining being whether he will die by execution,” the judges said.

 The April 15, 2013, attack killed three people and injured more than 260 others.

-Tsarnaev’s lawyers had argued that intense media coverage had made it impossible to have a fair trial in Boston.
+Tsarnaev’s lawyers acknowledged at the beginning of his trial that he and his older brother, Tamerlan Tsarnaev, set off the two bombs at the marathon finish line.
+But they argued that Dzhokar Tsarnaev is less culpable than his brother, who they said was the mastermind behind the attack.

+Tamerlan Tsarnaev died in a gunbattle with police a few days after the bombing.
+Dzhokar Tsarnaev is now behind bars at a high-security supermax prison in Florence, Colorado.

+Tsarnaev’s attorneys identified a slew of issues with his trial, but said in a brief filed with the court that the “first fundamental error” was the judge’s refusal to move the case out of Boston.
 They also pointed to social media posts from two jurors suggesting they harbored strong opinions even before the 2015 trial started.

 The appeals judges, in a hearing on the case in early December, devoted a significant number of questions to the juror bias argument.